 South West Regional Director, Institution of Civil Engineers (ICE)

-SWIP Role: Secretary
+SWIP Role: Chief Executive Officer

 As the South West Director at the Institution of Civil Engineers, Miranda is responsible for raising the profile of civil engineering in the region, maintaining professional standards, encouraging a diverse future workforce and providing leadership and direction to the ICE South West team and more than 6,000 ICE members.